Biden's public lands director named to lead environmental group

 Before joining the administration, Stone-Manning worked as a senior aide to Montana Democrats U.S. Sen. Jon Tester and Gov. Steve Bullock.
 Her nomination by Biden sparked intense Republican opposition because of Stone-Manning's involvement in a 1989 environmental sabotage case.

-As a 23-year-old graduate student at the University of Montana, Stone-Manning sent a letter to federal officials in 1989 saying spikes had been inserted into trees in Idaho’s Clearwater National Forest.
-Spiking trees involves inserting metal or ceramic rods into trunks so they can’t be safely cut down, and the tactic has sometimes been used to halt timber sales.
+As a 23-year-old graduate student at the University of Montana, Stone-Manning sent a letter to federal officials in 1989 saying spikes had been inserted into trees in an Idaho national forest, a tactic sometimes used to halt timber sales.

-Two men were charged in the case, and Stone-Manning later testified against them, saying she mailed the letter at the request of one of the men and to prevent people from getting hurt.
-She was given immunity to testify and was never charged with any crimes, although an investigator later said she had stonewalled the criminal probe.
+Two men were criminally charged, and Stone-Manning testified against them.
+She was given immunity and never charged with crimes, although an investigator later said she had stonewalled the probe.

-During the debate over her nomination, GOP lawmakers called her a dangerous choice.
-She was confirmed with backing from moderate Democratic Sen. Joe Manchin of West Virginia.
+After Tester and moderate Sen. Joe Manchin defended her, Stone-Manning was confirmed on a 50-45 vote.

-President-elect Donald Trump nominated Republican North Dakota Gov. Doug Burgum to be secretary of the Interior, which includes the Bureau of Land Management.
-His selection for the land bureau director has not yet been announced.
+President-elect Donald Trump has pledged to to reverse many of Biden's rules on energy in a bid to increase oil and gas production that is already at record levels.
+He has nominated North Dakota Republican Gov. Doug Burgum to lead the Interior Department, which includes the Bureau of Land Management.
+Oil industry representatives and Republicans from energy states cheered Burgum's nomination.

-During Trump's first-term, the bureau went without a Senate-confirmed director.
-The Republican instead used acting directors who did not have to go before the Senate to advance his agenda to increase U.S. energy production.

-The bureau's headquarters were relocated to Colorado under Trump, leading to the resignation or retirement of hundreds of employees before it was returned to Washington, D.C., under Biden.
+The bureau's headquarters were relocated to Colorado under Trump and hundreds of employees resigned or retired before it was returned to Washington, D.C., under Biden.

+Interior Secretary Deb Haaland's chief of staff, Rachael Taylor, said in a statement that Stone-Manning had reshaped the bureau after it was “damaged” by the relocation.
+Taylor said Stone-Manning also helped restore balance to public lands decisions and made sure Native American tribes have a role in managing their homelands.

+It is uncertain if the changes will last.
+Rep. Raul Grijalva, a Democrat from Arizona, said the work done by Stone-Manning could be “completely undone” by the next administration.